 Buses and trams serve the whole area very well, and they are always tearing up the road to make more improvements.
 Trains will get you to anything out of town on the right bank.

 The French border is very close to just about any side of town, and doing your shopping there on a weekly basis is very common and economical.
 Note: Be careful about your shopping allowances before crossing the border.
-We have a whole chapter about Shopping in France in Know-it-all passport!

 Living near the train tracks or the airport is not considered to be a disadvantage here as it is in other countries.
 The planes take off and land from opposite sides of the airport, depending on the winds.
 They do take off slightly more over Vernier, and if you live directly under the path, that might be a disadvantage.
-The Versoix side seems slightly more quiet as they tend to land more from this direction unless you are in the direct line of arrival.
+The Versoix side seems slightly quieter as they tend to land more from this direction unless you are in the direct line of arrival.
 Pollution is more of a problem in downtown than near the airport.

 Living next to a school playground is noisy at recess, but quiet on the weekends.